smoonmare/google_it_python/README.md

 # google_it_python
-Labs from Google IT Automation with Python Course
+## Labs from Google IT Automation with Python Course
+_Got to start somewhere_
+Here i would contribute all the lab work from Coursera Course